 rstWeb - Browser Annotation of Rhetorical Structure Theory

-rstWeb is an open source, browser based annotation tool for discourse analyses in Rhetorical Structure Theory.
+rstWeb is an open source, browser based annotation tool for discourse analyses in Rhetorical Structure Theory and its enhanced version, eRST.
 It is meant to support collaborative, online annotation projects using just a web browser, without the need to install software for annotators.

-New: Version 3 is now out, supporting discourse relation signal annotation!
+New: Version 4 is now out, supporting enhanched Rhetorical Structure Theore (eRST)!
 For more information, see our paper.

 rstWeb interface